roger10cassares/mac-themes-for-ubuntu/README.md

 ---

-*God bless you in The Name of Jesus Christ the Lord*
+*God bless you in The Name of Jesus Christ the Lord!*